Rohn W. Bishop

-Rohn W. Bishop is the mayor of Waupun, Wisconsin and former Chairman of the Republican Party of Fond du Lac County.
+Rohn W. Bishop is an American Republican politician from Waupun, Wisconsin.
+He is the mayor of Waupun since 2022 and previously served as chairman of the Republican Party of Fond du Lac County, Wisconsin.
 Bishop gained national notoriety for criticizing then-President of the United States Donald Trump during the 2020 Presidential Election.

 Life

 Rohn W. Bishop was raised in Waupun, Wisconsin.
 He graduated from Waupun High School in 1998.
 He lives in Waupun with his wife and two daughters.

 Civic Life

 Bishop first served on the City of Waupun Common Council from 2002 to 2009.
 He was reelected to the Alderman seat in 2021 intending to get back into municipal politics and run for mayor the next year.
 He was elected on April 5, 2022, and was sworn in on April 19, 2022.

 Republican Party

 Bishop became involved with the Republican Party of Fond du Lac County and became a member of the executive committee in 2009.
 He was the County Party treasurer from 2011 to 2017, and chairman from 2017 to 2021 before stepping down to run for Mayor of Waupun.

 In 2014, Bishop ran for election to the office of Wisconsin Secretary of State as a Republican but withdrew before the primary, endorsing fellow Republican Julian Bradley in the race.